dadadel/ebooks/README.md

 Before starting:
 ---------------

+The python epub module is used so you must install it first.
+$ sudo pip install epub

 You must set your ebooks directory to the variable books_path in the ebook.py code.
 Then you need a python WSGI server to run the application.